Piano, Flute & Theory Tuition

 You Can Expect:

-I welcome the presence of parents who must be in the house for the duration of the lesson.
-The room where the lesson takes place should have an open door.
+- Please arrive punctually for the lesson.
+Your time is allocated for you each week during the term.
+I welcome the presence of parents who must be in the premises for the duration of the lesson for minors.
+The room where the lesson takes place should will have an open door.
+Please help yourself to drinks and clear up after yourself.
+I provide tea, coffee, milk with my labels on.

-Feedback and discussion with parents will be incorporated into the lesson; I will not be able to stay and debrief you for 10 or 20 minutes after the lesson so please be around for part or all of the lesson.
-I will remain with you for the full duration of the time you have booked me for and will leave promptly so that I can keep good time with all my students.
+- It is important that I can keep to good time for all my students so feedback and discussion with parents will be incorporated into the lesson; I will not be able to overrun and debrief you for 10 or 20 minutes after the lesson so please be around for at least part of the lesson if you have questions.

 Lessons Online & Safeguarding